GaloisInc/FAW/README.md

 ## PolyFile / PolyTracker Integration

-Two essential tools included in most FAW distributions are PolyFile and PolyTracker.
+Two essential tools included in most FAW distributions are [PolyFile](https://github.com/trailofbits/polyfile) and [PolyTracker](https://github.com/trailofbits/polytracker) from Trail of Bits.
 PolyFile serves as a unified file format tool with parsers for over 263 MIME file types.
 It detects polyglots (valid instances of multiple formats) and provides a file detail view for inspecting parsed structures or byte regions.
 PolyTracker is an instrumentation toolkit